Christmas Markets Enchant Along the Rhine River

-(My story, “Christmas Enchants Along the Rhine River,” was originally published by Journal & Topics Media Group on September 11, 2015.
-The photos are also mine.)
+(My story and photos, “Christmas Enchants Along the Rhine River,” were originally published by Journal & Topics Media Group on September 11, 2015.)

 Christmas is a magical time everywhere, but especially so in Europe’s grand cities and medieval villages.
 Gaily lit, open-air holiday markets pop up in public squares to extol tidings of joy and visions of delight.
 It’s a centuries-old tradition sure to enchant visitors of all ages.